Delivering your news, mindfully

 Defining user needs

 These user stories emerged directly from my research insights, ensuring each feature addressed specific emotional and functional need.
-Instead of designing for a broad "news consumer," I focused on the distinct challenges Drew, Sarah, and Andi faced in their relationship with news consumption.
 (Click table to view)

 Content Strategy & Voice Design